This post contains affiliate links. Please read our disclosure policy.

 - Egg wash: A wash of egg and water gives this loaf a shiny, golden exterior.

-How to Make Whole Grain Cranberry Bread
+How to Make Cranberry Bread With Fresh Milled Flour

 Step 1.
 Preheat oven to 350°F